cyberbotics/webots/docs/guide/the-user-interface.md

   This is particularly useful during online competitions, where users should achieve a task without cheating and moving objects and robots manually.

   - The **Disable Force and Torque** option prevents applying a force or torque to an object from the 3D window.
-  This is particularly useful during online competitions, where users should achieve a task without cheating and moving objects and robots manually.
+  This is particularly useful during online competitions, where users should achieve a task without cheating and moving objects or robots manually.

   - The **Disable Fast Mode** option prevents running the simulation in fast mode.